-Kelly Ross 425-385-6020 kross@everettsd.org
+Pam Chittick 425-385-6020 pchittick@everettsd.org

-2014-2015 Cascade High School Planning Guide
+2015-2016 Cascade High School Planning Guide

-To Cascade Students and Parents:
+To Cascade Students and Parents;

 Welcome to the Cascade High School Planning Guide.
-This information has been prepared to assist students and parents to choose the courses, clubs, activities, and other experiences, which will help students gain the skills and knowledge needed to be successful in high school and to achieve their post-high school goals.
-The CHS Planning Guide contains course descriptions, graduation requirements, and our complete Pathways Planner.
+This information has been prepared to assist students and parents to choose the courses, clubs, activities, and other experiences which will help students gain the skills and knowledge needed to be successful in high school and beyond - in college, in their career, and in their communities.
+The CHS Planning Guide contains course descriptions, graduation requirements, and guides for completing a 4-year plan.

 To our students - please read, review, and plan carefully using the CHS Planning Guide.
-Work with your advisor and parents before you select your pathway and classes.
+Work with your teachers, counselor, and parents before you select your classes.

-To our parents - we have invested time and necessary resources to develop this information because we believe in helping your student become the very best that he or she can be.
-We strongly encourage you to take the time to plan with your student, utilizing these materials.
+To our parents and guardians - we have invested time and necessary resources to develop this information because we believe that together, we can prepare each student for success in college, in their career, and as citizens.
+We strongly encourage you to take the time to plan with your student, using these materials.